Airport parking and landing information

 Larger aircraft using the main apron will be marshalled into position to their approved bay due to the need to maintain safe clearances for airline operations.

-Aircraft servicing, marshalling, and baggage handling services can be provided by local operators.
+Aircraft servicing, marshalling, and baggage handling services can be provided by the local operators.

 Hamilton Island Airport does not provide an aircraft marshalling service.
-Marshalling services can be provided by calling Skystar Airport Services/Menzies 07 4946 9247 or Aerocare/Airline Handling Agency 07 4946 9675.
+Ground Handling and marshalling services can be provided by either Aerocare 07 4946 9675 or Precision Aviation Services 07 4946 9683.